chandra-rao-ntk/test/README.md

 def fw_worker_all_ips(fw_ip, fw_name, ip_list, pano_vrs_for_fw):
     """
     One connection per FW:
-      - use Panorama VR list (fallback to local discovery)
+      - Use Panorama VR list (fallback to local discovery)
-      - run FIB for ALL IPs across ALL VRs
+      - Run FIB for ALL IPs across ALL VRs
-      - return list of rows per IP (one row per VR, even if no route)
+      - Return list of rows per IP (one row per VR, even if no route)
     """
     out = {}
     try: